 So how does this global redemption come about?
-As usual the prophets are both very clear and somewhat obscure.
-The certainties exist because HaShem never leaves His people in complete darkness as we are assured through Prophet Amos:For the Lord God does nothing unless He has revealed His secret to His servants, the prophets.
+As usual, the prophets are both very clear and somewhat obscure.
+The certainties exist because HaShem assures us He will never leave His people in complete darkness as assured through Prophet Amos:For the Lord God does nothing unless He has revealed His secret to His servants, the prophets.

 And yet these things are often obscured from us in order to protect our individual and collective free will.
-If everything was known with certainty free will would be impossible.
-How could a person choose a negative path if he or she understood it was unwise and that another was preferable?
+If we knew everything with certainty, free will would be impossible.
+How could a person choose a negative path if they understood it was unwise and that another was preferable?
 So, we know some things now, but not everything.
-As I often say, when King Messiah is here and ruling we will ALL doubtless say, “I didn't see this happening!” and “I was sure wrong about that!”
+When King Messiah is here and ruling, we will ALL doubtless say, "I didn't see this happening!" and "I was sure wrong about that!"

-Free will is vital!
-It is the Way of God that enables everyone to come to the Truth through the use of their intellect and consciousness.
-Once firmly situated in the Olam Haba free will as we know it will become obsolete, irrelevant.
-Until then, we know the grand theme and outcome but many of the details along the way are not so clear to us.
+Free will is vital to seeking God!
+It is the Way of God that enables everyone to come to the Truth through the use of the intellect and consciousness.
+Once firmly situated in the Olam Haba, free will as we know it will become obsolete, irrelevant.
+Until then, we know the grand theme and outcome, but many of the details along the way are not so clear to us.

 These matters are explicit in the Torah and include everything said by all the Prophets.
 It is even written in the Chapter of Balaam who prophesied about both the Messiahs: The first Messiah was David who saved Israel from her adversities and the final Messiah will be from his sons and will deliver Israel from the hands of the descendants of Esau.
 There it says, "I shall see him, but not now" (Numbers 24:17) - this refers to David; "I behold him, and not soon" (ibid.) - this is the King Messiah; "A star from Jacob shall step forth" (ibid.) - this is David; "and a scepter shall arise out of Israel" (ibid.) - this the King Messiah; "and shall smite through the corners of Moab" - this is David; and so it says, "And he smote Moab and measured them with a rope" (II Samuel 8:2); "and break down all the sons of Seth" (Numbers 24:17) - this is King Messiah of whom it says, "and his dominion shall be from sea to sea" (Zechariah 9:10); "and Edom shall be a possession" (Numbers 24:18) - this is David, as it says, "And Edom shall become slaves to David" (see II Samuel 8:6 and II Samuel 8:14); "Seir also, even his enemies, shall be a possession" (Numbers 24:18) - this is King Messiah, as it says, "And the saviors shall come upon Mount Zion to judge the mount of Esau…" (Obadiah 1:21).

 As we see, it is the fundamental opinion of Torah believing Jews that Mashiach ben David will come.
-That he will rule as the literal monarch of Israel, from Zion, and that he will defeat all of his enemies.
-It is also understood that the Davidic Kingdom was and is established by G-d and will resume under the monarchy of one of David HaMelech's (i.e. King David's) genetic descendants.
-The final restoration of that eternal kingdom will be that of Mashiach ben David.Even in the section regarding the cities of refuge it says, “If the Lord your G-d shall enlarge your borders… and shall add for you another three cities more…” (Deuteronomy 12:20 and 19:8-9).
+That he will rule as the literal monarch of Israel, from Zion, and he will defeat all of his enemies (although whether this will be done by Mashiach ben Yosef or Mashiach be David is dependent on our choices).
+We can also understand that the Davidic Kingdom was established by G-d Himself and will resume under the monarchy of one of David HaMelech's (i.e., King David's) genetic descendants.
+The final restoration of that eternal kingdom will be that of Mashiach ben David.Even in the section regarding the cities of refuge it says, "If the Lord your G-d shall enlarge your borders… and shall add for you another three cities more…" (Deuteronomy 12:20 and 19:8-9).
 This actually never took place* and the Holy One Blessed be He never commands anything for nothing.
 However, from the words of the Prophets this matter does not need a proof, since all the Books are full of this matter.

 *i.e. Since there were never nine cities, but at most six Cities of Refuge.
-The additional three must therefore be established in the Olam Haba.
+The additional three must, therefore, be established during the Olam Haba.

-We see G-d's ultimate Plan revealed throughout the Scriptures if we know the Scriptures well enough to compare the texts properly.
-In their totality, when all of the prophecies are considered together with a full understanding, everything is there.
+We see G-d's ultimate Plan revealed throughout the Scriptures IF we know the Scriptures well enough to compare the texts properly.
+Everything is there when all prophecies are considered together with a full and careful understanding.
 The point about there never being nine cities of refuge is an example of how intricate the understandings of the Olam Haba are to biblical prophecy and teaching.
-For HaShem there is no now and then, there is only the eternal present.
-Unlike us, His Present moment includes all time past, present and future.It should not occur to you that King Messiah must bring wondrous signs or perform marvels or invent new things or revive the dead or anything like what the fools say.
+For HaShem, there is no 'now' and 'then,' there is only the eternal present.
+Unlike us, His Present moment includes all time past, present, and future.It should not occur to you that King Messiah must bring wondrous signs or perform marvels or invent new things or revive the dead or anything like what the fools say.
 It is not so.
-For Rabbi Akiva, one of the wisest of the Sages of the Mishna, was King Ben Coziba’s Bar Cochba (i.e. his arms-bearer and staunch supporter) and [he] said that he was the King Messiah.
+For Rabbi Akiva, one of the wisest of the Sages of the Mishna, was King Ben Coziba's Bar Cochba (i.e. his arms-bearer and staunch supporter) and [he] said that he was the King Messiah.
 He and all the Sages of his generation thought that he was the King Messiah, until he was killed because of his sins (he killed Rabbi Elazar HaModai).
 Since he was killed, they then understood that he was not the one.
 The Sages never asked of him neither a sign nor a wonder.
 So, the essence of the matter is like this: The Laws and the Statutes of the Torah never change.
 We may not add to them nor detract from them.
 Anyone who adds to or subtracts from them or reveals some new dimension to the Torah or understands the Commandments differently than their plain meaning is for sure an evil person and an Apikoris [which is to say, one who negates the rabbinic tradition].